Cholesterol & Heart Disease

 Let’s explore this idea a bit further, but first let's discuss how cholesterol enters our bloodstream in the first place.

 Have you ever seen what happens when vegetable oil is placed into a glass of water?

 All the oil separates and floats to the top.

 The denser, heavier substance (water) sinks to the bottom, while the lighter substance (oil) floats to the top.
 The same thing would happen if we combined the oily cholesterol with our watery blood.
 The fat (including cholesterol) would try to separate from the water, and would end up accumulating on the outside of our blood vessels.

 In order to travel safely and effectively through our blood, it needs to bind to a special carrier protein.
 This protein changes the structure of cholesterol enough to make it soluble in the watery blood.
 These carrier proteins are referred to as lipoproteins.

 Lipo– means fats or lipids, and protein refers to its classification as a protein.
 When you stick the two together, you get a lipoprotein, or “fat-protein”.

 There are a few different types of lipoproteins in the body, but the mains ones to consider in terms of heart disease are LDL, and HDL.

-LDL stands for low density lipoprotein. it works to transport cholesterol from the liver where it is prodiuced, to the other cells of the body.
-Due to the direction of travel, LDL is considered the "bad guy" because high levels of this lioprotein in the blood means cholesterol is begining to build up in the body.
+LDL stands for low density lipoprotein. it works to transport cholesterol from the liver where it is produced, to the other cells of the body.
+Due to the direction of travel, LDL is considered the "bad guy" because high levels of this lipoprotein in the blood means cholesterol is beginning to build up in the body.

 Cholesterol itself is never found in circulation alone.
 It will always be held on one of these proteins.
 To test for it then, doctors actually look for these lipoproteins in the blood.
 LDL and HDL levels are measured and compared.
 High cholesterol is defined as having 240 mg/dL and higher total cholesterol levels in the bloodstream.